 There are currently five islands that make up the Harbor: Admiralty, Davenport, Gilbert, Humboldt, and Trinidad.
 We will look at each Island and see what they are like so you can see which island is right for you.

 Humboldt Island is the most unique island of the five.
-It has a lot of off the main channel waterfront homes.
-Which is more private and for some, prefered.
+It has a lot of off-the-main channel waterfront homes.
+Which is more private and, for some, preferred.
 The island can be accessed from Edinger Avenue and Saybrook.
-Consisting mainly of single-family residences such as houses and estates, there are no association fees in Humboldt Island and the area is open to the public.
-Located in Huntington Harbor, the community features on- and off-water houses, including many with boat docks, with interior square-footage numbers starting around 1,850 and going as high as 10,000 square-feet (for a waterfront estate).
+Consisting mainly of single-family residences such as houses and estates, there are no association fees in Humboldt Island, and the area is open to the public.
+Located in Huntington Harbor, the community features on- and off-water houses, including many with boat docks, with interior square-footage numbers, starting around 1,850 and going as high as 10,000 square-feet (for a waterfront estate).

 What’s more, homes in Humboldt Island have large open floor plans with gourmet kitchens and rooms that overlook sparkling Christina Bay.

-Davenport Island homes are located in the northwest Huntington Beach area, with the “island” itself being man made to accommodate the over 400 luxury properties, many of them situated right on the main channel of the Huntington Harbor.
+Davenport Island homes are located in the northwest Huntington Beach area.
+The “island” itself is man-made to accommodate the over 400 luxury properties, many of which are situated right on the main channel of Huntington Harbor.
 Select homes will accommodate two boats and is ideal for a buyer looking for a home with a boat dock.

 At the end of this post see all currently active Davenport Island – Huntington Harbor homes for sale.

-This upscale Huntington Beach neighborhood features architecturally-unique homes with lush, mature landscaping as one of its main draws and Conrad Park located within the community.
-It is maintained by the association and offers lovely greenbelts and park-like settings, as well as a basketball court and children’s playground.
+This upscale Huntington Beach neighborhood features architecturally-unique homes with lush, mature landscaping as one of its main draws, and Conrad Park is located within the community.
+It is maintained by the association and offers lovely greenbelts, park-like settings, and a basketball court and children’s playground.
 Homes in Trinidad Island are located in the northwest Huntington Beach area and include panoramic waterfront views, the majority of them built in the late 1970s and featuring three-to-six-bedrooms.
 Sizes of these homes range from 2,090 to 6,739 square-feet, and the community itself is surrounded by water with perimeter homes offering waterfront views with a small central park area.

-Admiralty Island is a quiet place with well kept streets and landscape.
-What makes it special is it has tons of unique houses, many with water with incredible views and a private dock.
-It’s one of the closest Islands to the open water; therefore, if boating and trips to catalina is a regular for you then this could be the perfect island for you to reside.
+Admiralty Island is a quiet place with well-kept streets and landscapes.
+It has tons of unique houses, many with water, incredible views, and a private dock.
+It’s one of the closest Islands to the open water; therefore, if boating and trips to Catalina are regular for you then this could be the perfect island for you to reside.

-What makes this island different from the rest of the Harbor islands is that Admiralty Island connects to Gilbert Island, where there is a playground with a famous big bear sculpture, swing and slide children’s play area.
-One of the best and quiet parks in all Huntington Beach as it sits on a hill overlooking the main channel with lush green parkway.
-While the playground area is great for children, Admiralty Island residents enjoy a close proximity to the Pacific Ocean in Sunset Beach.
-From many Admiralty Island homes it is actually closer to cross over Pacific Coast Highway to Sunset Beach.
+What makes this island different from the rest of the Harbor islands is that Admiralty Island connects to Gilbert Island, where there is a playground with a famous big bear sculpture, swing, and slide children’s play area.
+One of the best and quiet parks in all of Huntington Beach as it sits on a hill overlooking the main channel with a lush green parkway.
+While the playground area is great for children, Admiralty Island residents enjoy close proximity to the Pacific Ocean in Sunset Beach.
+From many Admiralty Island homes, it is actually closer to crossing over Pacific Coast Highway to Sunset Beach.

 For people passing through, there’s not much to do on Admiralty Island, which makes the island free from random looky-loos.
-Lots of residences like to paddle through the channels in their kayak or cruise it in their Duffy boat.
-Need a paddle board, kayak or duffy?
+Lots of residents like to paddle through the channels in their kayak or cruise it in their Duffy boat.
+Need a paddle board, kayak or Duffy?
 You can rent any of them at a rental house on Pacific Coast Highway nearby.

-Gilbert Island is the hardest island to get to and is arguably the most quiet and secluded of the five islands.
-It is best-known for its neighborhood beach with kids swings and a playground, several community parks and spectacular views of the upscale homes and condos that populate this residential area – a beautiful stretch of land that has become one of five Huntington Beach “islands.”
+Gilbert Island is the hardest island to get to and is arguably the quietest and most secluded of the five islands.
+It is best-known for its neighborhood beach with kids’ swings and a playground, several community parks, and spectacular views of the upscale homes and condos that populate this residential area – a beautiful stretch of land that has become one of five Huntington Beach “islands.”